yhiraki/dot-emacs.d/README.md

         .tmp                    Backup and flymake files.
             ...
         init.el                 The start point of the config.
-Sets package list.
+Sets package list. gnus.el                 Configuration file for news and mail-client named Gnus.
         24                      or any other emacs version
             emacs.el            The start point inside of this folder, loads following: basics.el           Some basic functions and settings (mostly for built in tools).